Congress votes to avert shutdown, setting up chaotic funding fight in December | KRDO

 This story and headline have updated with additional developments.

-CNN’s Ted Barrett, Annie Grayer, Morgan Rimmer, Donald Judd and Kaanita Iyer contributed to this report.
+CNN’s Ted Barrett, Annie Grayer and Morgan Rimmer contributed to this report.

 The-CNN-Wire